 For a short kayak outing, I liked leaving from Everglades City because I enjoyed the views from the Barron River and the quicker access to a few islands.
 From the Gulf Coast Visitor Center, you have a long paddle before you reach the first of the islands.

 There are no other public ramps in Everglades City, however there may be some places along the river where you could get away with launching a kayak.
-(And Rich and Jason say you can launch your own kayak from their docks if you like.)

 Another good option for short trips into the 10,000 Islands is to launch from Smallwood Store in Chokoloskee.
 From there, many islands are a short paddle away.